shivannis/xandr-docs-public/xandr-docs/articles/invest/managing-notification-recipients.md

 ## Audit notification

-Enter the recipients who should receive a notification when Xandr audits a creative belonging to this member.
+Enter the recipients who should receive a notification when Microsoft Advertising audits a creative belonging to this member.
 The notification includes the creative's audit status and any reasons why the creative has not passed audit.

 ## Sherlock and object limit notification